Michigan DUI Lawyer

-The officer’s hate to go the local hospital for the blood draw.
-They have to leave the comfort of their police headquarters.
+The officers’ hate going the local hospital for the blood draw because they have to leave the comfort of their police headquarters.
 Depending on how busy it is, there may be a wait.
 It is the last thing they want to do.
-To save the officer time many cities have changed their policy and call in the local fire department paramedic’s to the police station and perform the blood draw there.
-The goal for them is to save time but what does that mean about the reliability of obtaining a blood sample?
+To save the officer time, many cities have changed their policy and call in the local fire department paramedics to the police station and perform the blood draw there.
+The goal for them is to save time, but what does that mean about the reliability of obtaining a blood sample?

-City fire department paramedic’s are trained in life saving and emergency medical services.
+City fire department paramedics are trained in life saving and emergency medical services.
 Blood draws are not their typical assignment.
 Further, they do not work directly for or under the supervision of a doctor.
-Their supervisor is the fire department chief who is not a licensed physician.
-There is no one there to ensure they receive the training and continued education and supervision to ensure they are performing the blood draw properly, as the statute requires.
+Their supervisor is the fire department chief, who is not a licensed physician.
+There is no one there to ensure they receive the training, continued education and supervision to ensure they are performing the blood draw properly, as the statute requires.
 Further, they are performing these blood draws at the police station which is far from the sanitary conditions of a hospital.
 Even the back of an ambulance cannot compare.